codecygen/099-MySQL-Sequelize-Table-Relations/README.md

 - ## Many-to-Many-Relation <br>
-    Keep in mind that, for many to many relations, and intermediary table is needed which is called "join table".
+    Keep in mind that, for many to many relations, an intermediary table is needed which is called "join table".
 Here is an example for many to many relation tables for User, UserItem and intermediary table.

     ![ManyToManyImage](./readme-pictures/manyToMany.png)